 The most rewarding activities involve the Elders.
 They share stories and traditions with the youth.
 The youth listen, think and have many questions.
 “The youth put their feet in the ground and find their roots.”
 The youth were curious about Man’a man’a or Kukgaq, kuk’ak, the Eskimo games and Cak’emnaaraayaa, the jump rope song.
 Wilma remembers learning the jump rope song from her Grandpa.
 By singing it with the Elders at the Youth Group meeting, the words quickly fell into place.
 The youth enjoyed hearing the song, all together and complete.

 Success has come in many steps.
 Wilma says that “Overtime, the youth started putting their hands deeper towards the roots.”
 The youth helped the Elders for the first time this year with the Louie Bunyan Festival.
 The festival is a gathering to celebrate life and survival.
 The community as well as other villages enjoy healthy activities such as games and dance.
 Everyone at the gathering was excited and happy to participate.
 Next year, the youth will plan the festival with the Elders and have their own song and dance.

 In conclusion, Wilma states, “The youth need to know their history because this motivates and builds self-esteem.
 We need to bring back what we used to have.”

 We are all inspired by Wilma’s determination and her success story.
 Do you have a success or challenge to share?
-Please help fill The Basket and contact firstname.lastname@example.org.
+Please fill up the basket with positive stories.